anth12/inner-fire/_pages/300hour-therapeutic-yoga-and-ayurvedic-lifestyle.md

   Day 1:
 * Connecting Yoga and Ayurveda
-* Stages of Dis-ease and balancing Dosha
+* Stages of Dis-ease and balancing Doshas

   Day 2:
 * Acknowledging genetics and epigenetics: ancient and contemporary science